-For those not too familiar with the pronounciation of Welsh names, Bryn Euryn is pronounced Brin Eye-rin which in English roughly translates as Euryn’s Hill.
-It is one of the locations I blog about fairly frequently and this is an overview of the site with details of its location, should you wish to visit it yourself.
+For those not too familiar with the pronunciation of Welsh names, Bryn Euryn is pronounced Brin Eye-rin, which in English roughly translates as Euryn’s Hill.

 LOCATION of BRYN EURYN & HOW TO FIND IT

 By car from the A55: Exit at junction 20 for Rhos on Sea.
-Follow signs for the B5115, Llandudno Road and stay on this road until you reach a set of traffic lights where a sign indicates the left turn for Bryn Euryn Nature Reserve.
-This takes you onto the top end of Rhos Road.
-Continue straight up here a short way to the junction and you will see the access drive to the Reserve almost immediately opposite.
+Follow signs for the B5115, Llandudno Road and stay on this road until you reach a set of traffic lights where you take a left turn into Rhos Road, following the brown Bryn Euryn Nature Reserve sign.
+Continue straight up here a short way to the junction with Tan y Bryn Road and you will see the access drive to the Reserve almost immediately opposite.
 The access is only really wide enough for one car, but the car park is just a few metres up on your right-hand side.

-By car from Llandudno: If you are travelling from the Llandudno direction, leave Llandudno on the Colwyn Road, B5115, pass Llandrillo College on your left.
-There is a sign for the reserve instructing a right turn, which has ‘Hickory’s’ restaurant on your right (formerly The Ship pub).
+By car from Llandudno: If you are travelling from the Llandudno direction, leave Llandudno on the Colwyn Road, the B5115, heading for Penrhyn Bay.
+Continue along the seafront, pass by the bulk of the Little Orme on your left, taking the right hand lane down the hill to the roundabout.
+Take the 2nd exit here towards Colwyn Bay.
+At the next small roundabout continue straight on, passing the golf course and Llandrillo College on your left.
+Continue on up the hill and pass by St Trillo’s church.
+Almost immediately after that you’ll see a sign for the reserve instructing a right turn, which has ‘Hickory’s’ restaurant on the corner (formerly The Ship pub).
 Take the turn, into Tan-y-Bryn Road, and very shortly you will see the sign for Bryn Euryn Nature Reserve on your right-hand side.
 There is a narrow access to the site, wide enough for one car.
 The car park is a few metres up on your right-hand side.

 On foot from Rhos-on-Sea village centre.